The College at a Glance

 - 14 members of Council are appointed by the provincial government for terms of up to three years.

-The Council meets a minimum of four times a year to recommend regulatory changes and develop and approve policies and procedures.
+The Council meets a minimum of four times a year to set the direction, recommend regulatory changes, and develop and approve policies and procedures directly related to the objects and mandate of the College.